Choosing the Right Flange and Fittings for Your Industrial Application

 Weld Neck Flanges

-Weld neck flanges have a long tapered hub that is welded to the pipe.
-This design provides excellent stress distribution and is ideal for high-pressure and high-temperature applications, such as in the oil and gas industry.
+Description: Weld neck flanges feature a long tapered section that transitions from the flange face down to the pipe.
+This design transfers stress gradually, making it ideal for high-pressure and high-temperature applications.

 Slip-On Flanges